 If there’s anything that you MUST try, it’s the amazing Peruvian and local cuisine.
 In Lima, we had our share of Nikkei (Peruvian-Japanese) at Maido and Chifa (Peruvian-Chinese food) at Wa Lok.
 The Chifa cuisine was so good that we went twice!

-At Maido we ordered the tasting menu ($125) and it included a leche de tigre (tiger’s milk) ceviche that was mindblowingly amazing!
-It’s common practice in Peru to not have Ceviche after 2PM.
-You want ceviche as fresh as possible, but we had it for dinner a few times and survived.
+At Maido we ordered the tasting menu ($125) and it included a leche de tigre (tiger’s milk) ceviche, a Peruvian staple, that was mindblowingly amazing.
+It’s common in Peru to not have Ceviche after 2 PM because you want ceviche as fresh as possible, but we had it for dinner a few times and still enjoyed it immensely.

 - Malecón de la Reserva

 - Mercado Artesnal – little handcrafted market near the main street in Barranco.
 Some vendors accept credit card.